Trust-Anchor-Group/IdApp/README.md

 * End-to-end encrypted communication.
 * Peer-to-peer communication.

-It is built with .NET Standard 2.0, Xamarin.Forms 4.8 (Shell) and relies heavily on the [IoTGateway](https://github.com/PeterWaher/IoTGateway) framework.
+It is built with .NET Standard 2.0 and Xamarin.Forms 4.8 (Shell), and relies on nugets from the [IoTGateway](https://github.com/PeterWaher/IoTGateway) framework to perform tasks related to communication and functionality defined in IEEE P1451.99.

 ## Structure

-The app is made up of the actual app itself as well as two frameworks:
+Apart from the app itself, the repository also contains two frameworks:

 - Tag.Neuron.Xamarin
 - Tag.Neuron.Xamarin.UI

-The first is a wrapper library around the [IoTGateway](https://github.com/PeterWaher/IoTGateway) framework, making it mobile app friendly, but also to provide convenience code and app lifecycle support for the Xamarin platform.
+The first wraps the [IoTGateway](https://github.com/PeterWaher/IoTGateway) framework into a library that is adapted to the mobile phone environment.
+It also provides convenience code and app lifecycle support for the Xamarin platform.

-The second is the very few base classes needed for correct structuring and binding of UI components for the common setup/teardown scenarios that occur when browsing/using an app.
-Typically that means tying the Appearing/Disappearing events of a page to business logic.
+The second contains some base classes used to structure and bind UI components for common setup and teardown scenarios that occur when browsing and using an app.
+Typically, this includes binding the Appearing/Disappearing events of a page to business logic.

 ## Documentation ##

-The architecture overview as well as technical guides for implementing and using the TAG Neuron SDK in a Xamarin app can be found here:
+The following sections presend an overview of the architecture, as well as technical guides for implementing and using the TAG Neuron SDK in a Xamarin app:

 - [Getting Started](Content/GettingStarted.md)
 - [Neuron Registration](Content/NeuronRegistration.md)